Explore Carnamah's natural, heritage and cultural attractions

 A great viewpoint of the lakes is the lookout on a short gravel road off the Carnamah-Eneabba Road about one kilometre west of Carnamah.
 The lookout has a large turnaround - so there's plenty of room to take a look even if you're in a large vehicle or have a caravan in tow | Map

 If you'd like to visit the lake's edge, an easy spot is via the gravelled Winchester South Road, which is located 16 kilometres southeast of Carnamah via the Carnamah-Eneabba Road.

 Art + Heritage Trail

-A trail of 14 heritage plaques, four murals and historic photographs, old advertisements and artworks.
-The trial begins with the mural outside IGA at 6 Yarra Street, continues in the windows of Wallace's News & Drapery, turns up Macpherson Street and runs up both sides of the street, finishing with the last plaque outside the Lions Club Op Shop at 46 Macpherson Street.
+A trail of heritage plaques, murals, historic photographs, old advertisements and artworks.
+The trial begins with the mural outside IGA at 6 Yarra Street, continues in the windows of Wallace's News & Drapery, turns up Macpherson Street and runs up both sides of the street, finishing with the last plaque outside 46 Macpherson Street.

-If you're keen for a longer walk, continue to join up with the Walk Trail (below) which goes through the bush on the edge of the Bunjil-Carnamah Road to the Macpherson Homestead.
+If you're keen for a longer walk, continue to join up with the Walk Trail (below) which goes through bush behind the school, along the edge of the Bunjil-Carnamah Road and to Macpherson Homestead.